jpedro/jpedro.github.io/.posts/scrum.md

 And Scrum is _meeting heavy_.
 This carries appeal to managers, by giving them a feeling that they are in the loop.
 Which they should.
-Because they are the ones calming the customer down when things take longer.
+Because they are the ones calming the customer down when things go sideways.

 But Agile is all about ad-hoc interactions ("Individuals and interactions").
 Scrum on the other hand, establishes processes,